habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 .. code-block:: shell

-  (nvflare-venv) ~/workspace$ provision
+  (flare-venv) ~/workspace$ provision
   No project.yml found in current folder.
-Is it OK to generate one at /home/nvflare/workspace/project.yml for you? (y/N) y /home/nvflare/workspace/project.yml was created.
+Is it OK to generate one at /home/flare/workspace/project.yml for you? (y/N) y /home/flare/workspace/project.yml was created.
 Please edit it to fit your FL configuration.

 Edit the project.yml configuration file to meet your project requirements: